MuhammedKalkan/Portal/README.md

 You can get the source DEM data used for the showcase [HERE](http://naturalearth.springercarto.com/ne3_data/dem_large.zip)

 Comments and inputs are quite welcome.
+You can follow progress from issues and here

 ## Showcases